-Installing & Running Mesibo On-Premise PlatformEstimated reading time: 16 minutes
+Mesibo On-Premise - Installing & Running Mesibo on your own premise or private cloudEstimated reading time: 16 minutes

 Mesibo On-Premise solution allows you to run the entire Mesibo platform in your own premise OR private cloud.
 All the messages and calls go through your own data center and stay in your own database.
 All you have to do is download Mesibo On-Premise and run it in your own data center.
 That’s it!

 One of the key reasons is to have ultimate control over your data.
 More than ever before, it has become imperative to protect and be more sensitive towards your user data - be it personal data, financial data, medical records, and also other reasons like GDPR, HIPPA, unauthorized harvesting of your data, companies selling, misusing your data for advertisement, to name a few.
 Cambridge Analytica Scandal is an example that your data is most safe when it’s within your control.

 Mesibo On-premise offering puts you complete control of your data since everything runs on your own servers.